 “Often, an emergency visit alone will exhaust $15,000 in coverage, leaving the injured person on the hook for medical bills,” Lovely says.

 This brings up the subject of personal responsibility and fairness.

 “Another reason for increasing the minimum insurance limits is a personal responsibility.
 Raising the limits shifts the cost of medical bills, repairs, and other damages back to the at-fault driver,” says Dan Buba of Doehrman Buba in Indianapolis.
 “Without adequate insurance, many times these costs are borne by the person who was injured due to no fault of their own,” he continues.

 It’s not just medical costs that must be considered when upping minimum limits.
 Property damage limits can be woefully outdated compared to the value of many vehicles on the road.

 “In some states, the minimums are so low, they will not even cover a compact car if it is totaled.
 Technology and enhanced safety components have pushed up the cost of cars dramatically,” Guttman says.

 What happens when minimum car insurance coverages are raised?

 Compulsory insurance laws tend to go into effect around the beginning of the year or July 1, which is the start of the fiscal year in many states.

 When do the new minimums impact your policy?
 It all depends on the details state legislators work out.
-“Typically, the new limits won’t kick in until a specified period after the new law is passed.
-This gives drivers a bit of time before having to move up to the new minimum.
+Typically, the new limits won’t kick in until a specified period after passing the new law.
+This gives drivers some time before moving up to the new minimum.